pwdonald/simple-progress-bar/README.md

 ###Building:

-`npm install`

-The postinstall script will run a grunt task that will compile the TypeScript to JavaScript.
+`grunt` This will build the package manually.

 ####Built with TypeScript.